WildlifeSouth.com Contact Us

 Thermacell Mosquito Repellent

-• Thermacell Insect Repellent - A mosquito repellent that works by thermally heating a mat saturated with repellent chemicals which then disperse into the surrounding air.
-The unit is self lighting and uses butane cartridges.
+• Thermacell Insect Repellent - This is a mosquito repellent device that works by thermally heating a mat saturated with repellent chemicals which then disperses into the surrounding air.
+The unit is self-lighting and uses butane cartridges.
 Some folks swear by this device.

 In calm conditions, I highly recommend this product.